-A downward trend in the incidence and number of cases of tuberculosis (TB) began to emerge between 2009 and 2014.
+A downward trend in the incidence and number of cases of tuberculosis (TB) began to emerge between 2009 and 2014 and continued into 2018/19, with the number of cases dropping from 631 cases in 2014/15 to 559 cases in 2018/19.
 This may be linked to increased access to ART for HIV-positive people vulnerable to TB (especially if not on ART).
 TB in Cape Town is exacerbated by poverty and urbanisation, which results in overcrowding, challenges with treatment adherence and substance abuse.
 Drug-resistant strains of TB (multidrug-resistant [MDR] and extensively drug-resistant [XDR]) also present an ongoing challenge.
+However, the treatment and management of patients with drug-resistant (DR) TB have seen a decline in Cape Town from a high of 1 224 in 2014/15 down to 1 037 cases in 2018/19.